wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/ProgrammingLanguage/Rust/Rust-Reference.md

 * [2017-What's a reference in Rust?](https://jvns.ca/blog/2017/11/27/rust-ref/): people who have read the lifetimes chapter in the Rust book and sorta understand it in principle but are still confused about a lot of pretty basic Rust things.

 - [2017-
   Tokio internals: Understanding Rust's asynchronous I/O framework from the bottom up](https://cafbit.com/post/tokio_internals/)

 # Overview

 * [2017-Deep drive into rust programming language](https://parg.co/UP1)

-## Tutorial
+## Case Study

-* [2016-Rust-101](https://www.ralfj.de/projects/rust-101/main.html): This is Rust-101, a small tutorial for the Rust language.
-It is intended to be an interactive, hands-on course: I believe the only way to really learn a language is to write code in it, so you should be coding during the course.
+* [Why Rust is the future of robotics](https://parg.co/UVu): We believe Rust is the future of robotics because it enables developers to be fearless, to create and enforce standards, and to build and rely on a strong community.

 ## CheatSheet